JustCarmen/jc-common-code/README.md

 JC Common Code
 ===========================

-This webtrees custom module provides common classes to be used by other custom modules of JustCarmen.
+This webtrees custom module provides common classes to be used by custom modules of JustCarmen.

 These modules are:
 - Fancy Imagebar